 WoMen Fight AntiSemitism calls out antisemitism wherever and whenever we see it, but we’ve become laser focused on the most critical concern for Jews – lack of media attention.
 We work to engage local and foreign journalists who amplify our message and further our goal of media attention.
 As religious Jews beaten up in Brooklyn received no press for months, it concerned us.
 The NYTimes’ recent confession that they purposefully buried genocide during WW II on its rear pages is an omen we are actively taking to heart.
 We are heeding the warning.
 Our ultimate purpose is to enlist all Americans in caring about and fighting against antisemitism.
 This is a call to action.

 WoMen Fight AntiSemitism is keeping track of locations and organizations adopting the IHRA Definition of AntiSemitism.

 WMFA stands firmly against the Boycott, Divestment and Sanction (BDS) of Israel based on our belief that a true and lasting peace will be through cooperative efforts toward that end between the Palestinians and the Israelis.
 We support self-determination for both Jews and Palestinians.
 We support candidates and representatives who condemn the BDS movement.

-The Coalition of Muslim and Jewish Women is an initiative between AMWEC, founded by Anila Ali and WMFA whose mission is for Muslim and Jewish women to support and empower each other in the United States and abroad, and to provide a model of inter-faith sisterhood that inspires a new world culture of understanding, security and trust.
+The Coalition of Muslim and Jewish Women is an initiative between AMWEC, founded by Anila Ali and WMFA whose mission is for Muslim and Jewish women to support and empower each other in the United States and abroad.

-WMFA supports Women Wage Peace, an interfaith women’s coalition who tirelessly fearlessly work toward a diplomatic solution and gender parity in the Israeli Knesset (government).
+WMFA supports Women Wage Peace, an interfaith women’s coalition which tirelessly works toward diplomatic solutions and gender parity in the Israeli Knesset (government).
 WMFA believes that the path toward more peace and security for the world, women should be seated in equal parity with men in government.